rileybathurst/riley/README.md

 # Riley Bathurst Wordpress Site

-This is a messy project as I continue to build it out but it started as a Wordpress project built with [foundation](https://github.com/zurb/foundation-sites)

-Except I then pulled that out, which is still a little messy so getting everything in place for those being pulled out

 Except now some of the project is being build with webpack so that is held over at [riley-webpack](https://github.com/rileybathurst/riley-webpack) which is currently needing some love and I want to change a bunch of that

 ## Run the Sass

 ```% sass scss/app.scss css/app.css --watch ```

 ```% sass --style=compressed scss/app.scss css/app.css ```